 Reading Lists for Twelve Year Olds +

-I spoke yesterday of how much I love a good list, and gave some suggested reading lists for nine year olds +.
-I’ve been compiling reading lists for different age groups for many years now, mostly in my head, but occasionally I take the time to produce an actual list and I always find them useful, and I hope others do also.
+I spoken a lot about how much I love a good list, just yesterday I gave some suggested reading lists for nine year olds +.
+I’ve been compiling reading lists for different age groups for many years now and you can see my most updated ones for all the ages and stages here.

 Reading lists are perfect for encouraging reluctant readers to ‘have a go’, or for having a ready supply of book suggestions for avid readers.
 Reading lists can be given to grandparents for present ideas, can be taken to your local library to place books on hold, or used as a shopping list whether you’re shopping with Booktopia, Amazon, Book Depository or your local independent bookstore.

 Best books for 12 year olds